ilyagerner/pandas/README.md

-# Python Data Analysis of Police Traffic Stops
+# Introduction To Exploratory Data Analysis in Python
 Exploratory data analysis using pandas and the Stanford Open Policing Project

 ![Meme](https://i.imgflip.com/2xhjll.jpg)